mbarbin/bopkit/editor/README.md

        --add-extra-blank-line
            add an extra blank line at the end.

+       --color=WHEN (absent=auto)
+           Colorize the output.
+WHEN must be one of 'auto', 'always' or 'never'.

+       -q, --quiet
+           Be quiet.
+Takes over v and --verbosity.

        --read-contents-from-stdin
            read contents from stdin rather than from the file.

+       -v, --verbose
+           Increase verbosity.
+Repeatable, but more than twice does not bring more.

+       --verbosity=LEVEL
+           Be more or less verbose.
+Takes over v..
+LEVEL must be one of 'quiet', 'error', 'warning', 'info' or 'debug'.

+       --warn-error
+           treat warnings as errors.

 COMMON OPTIONS
        --help[=FMT] (default=auto)